Mother's Day (United States): Sports

 From 2005 to 2013, the Southern 500 auto race at Darlington Raceway was held on Saturday of Mother's Day weekend.
 From 2014 to 2019, the NASCAR Cup Series hosted the Digital Ally 400 at Kansas Speedway on Saturday of Mother's Day weekend.
 In 2020, the Blue-Emu Maximum Pain Relief 500 at Martinsville Speedway was scheduled to take place on the Saturday of Mother's Day weekend (although that race was postponed until June).
-In 2021, the Goodyear 400 auto race at Darlington Raceway will take place on Mother's Day and will serve as NASCAR's throwback race.
+In 2021, the Goodyear 400 auto race at Darlington Raceway occurred on Mother's Day and served as NASCAR's throwback race.
 Also, the IndyCar Grand Prix has been held on Saturday of Mother's Day weekend since 2014.

 From 2007–2018, The Players Championship men's golf tournament was held on Mother's Day weekend, except in 2011 and 2014 when May 1 fell on a Sunday.
-In those cases, it was held the next weekend.
+In those cases, it was held the following weekend.
 Previously, the Kingsmill Championship women's golf tournament was played on Mother's Day weekend from 2004 to 2009.

 Professional sports players often wear pink clothing accessories on Mother's Day weekend.